sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 - All tips for El Sabanero Staff
 - Krysta-Lyn and Sheila Anne’s support wherever you currently are in your journey
 - Lifelong community - Our favorite part!
+- Transportation to Tamarindo’s Nightmarket Thursday evening of retreat.
+Vendors, music, and dancing!
 - Transportation to/from Liberia airport (Provided you arrive/leave within the windows we specify.
 Please wait to book your air travel until we specify these times!)

 ## What's Not Included